rethinkdb/www/_posts/2016-05-17-horizon-release.md

 ```

 The query above sorts the users by score in descending order and gives you the
 first five.
-Every time that value changes, the `forEach` callback will get a
+Every time that value changes, the `subscribe` callback will get a
 complete array with the updated contents.
 It automatically maintains the sort
 order and will add and remove users as needed.